 Location is an important factor while choosing an MBA college.
 A good location can provide better exposure to internships, corporate events, alumni interactions, guest lectures, and placement opportunities.

 Delhi NCR is one of the strongest MBA education hubs in India.
-Current college-list data shows that Delhi NCR has around 200+ MBA colleges accepting CAT scores, including DoMS IIT Delhi, IIM Rohtak, MDI Gurgaon, IIFT Delhi, IMT Ghaziabad, IMI New Delhi, BIMTECH, Jaipuria Noida, and FORE School of Management.
+Current college list data show that the Delhi NCR has 200+ MBA colleges that accept CAT scores, including DoMS, IIT Delhi, IIM Rohtak, MDI Gurgaon, IIFT Delhi, IMT Ghaziabad, IMI New Delhi, BIMTECH, Jaipuria Noida, and FORE School of Management.

 Mumbai is a major business and financial hub.
 Popular CAT accepting colleges in and around Mumbai include SPJIMR Mumbai, IIT Bombay SJMSOM, IIM Mumbai, K J Somaiya Institute of Management, Welingkar, and other management institutes.

 Bangalore is preferred by students interested in technology, startups, consulting, analytics, and product management.
-IIM Bangalore is the top CAT accepting college in the city, while other institutes may accept multiple entrance exams depending on the programme.
+IIM Bangalore is the top CAT-accepting college in the city, while other institutes may accept multiple entrance exams depending on the program.

 Pune is home to several reputed management institutes and has a growing business ecosystem across IT, automobile, manufacturing, banking, finance, consulting, education, startups, logistics, and service sectors.